Skip to main content

 3. Enter Access Key — the value of the Access key field from the S3 key.

-4. Enter Secret Key — the value of the Secret key field from the S3 key.
+4. Enter Secret Key — the value of the Secret key field from your S3 key.

-6. Enter S3 Endpoint — S3 API domain, depends on the pool in which S3 resides.
+6. Enter S3 Endpoint — the S3 API domain.
+The domain depends on the pool where your S3 is located.

-7. Enter DNS-style bucket+hostname:port template for accessing a bucket — the domain of the S3 API, depends on the pool where S3 resides.
+7. Enter the DNS-style bucket+hostname:port template for accessing a bucket — the S3 API domain.
+The domain depends on the pool where your S3 is located.
 The settings will be saved in the ~/.s3cfg file:

 [default]